wbrent/pd_fann/README.md

 The FANN library has many functions for creating, configuring, training, running, and saving neural networks. [fann] accepts a variety of messages for executing FANN functions, making it possible to create and train a neural net incrementally in real time, or in batch mode using large datasets saved as separate files.

-#### Compiling for macOS
+#### Compiling from source

 The [fann] Pd external should be statically linked to the FANN library, which must be compiled from source.
-After cloning the FANN repository linked above, navigate to the fann directory and run:
+After cloning the FANN repository linked above, navigate to the fann directory.
+Under macOS, configure CMake with:

 `cmake . -DCMAKE_OSX_SYSROOT=$(xcrun --sdk macosx --show-sdk-path)`

 This tells CMake to use the SDK provided by Xcode so that all necessary headers are found.
+Under Linux, make sure to configure the build with position independent code (PIC):

+`cmake . -DCMAKE_POSITION_INDEPENDENT_CODE=ON`

 Next, run:

 `make fann_static`